looprewind/youtube-url-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.

+## About me

+It's the first time in my life I develop something with Angular and with not much success :frowning:.
+Please checkout the Backend project that it's far better than this...

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.